-Email TAs through the Canvas website.
+TEACHING ASSISTANTS: TBD Email through the Canvas website.

-"In person," if possible, and phone Office Hours: By appointment.
+Office Hours: By appointment.

 DESCRIPTION:

 This course offers an introductory overview of the American religious experience from an historical and cultural perspective.
 The interaction of American religions and cultures is examined in three chronological periods: 1) Colonial America 1500-1800 2) Nineteenth Century, and 3) Twentieth Century.